AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/moving-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-17-3a47-3a35.png)

-   ¡Guau!
    La entrada se volverá a programar.

    ![](assets/image2014-9-18-17-3a49-3a19.png)